Red Beans and Sausage is the perfect comfort food dish!

 First, sort and rinse the beans.
-Then, place beans in a large pot with 10 cups of water and bring the water to a boil.
+Remove the broken pieces and discolored beans.
+Then, place the beans in a large pot with 10 cups of water and bring the water to a boil.

-In a skillet, sauté bell pepper and green onion in a few tbsp of vegetable oil until vegetables slightly brown.
+In a skillet, sauté the bell pepper and onion in a few tablespoons of vegetable oil until vegetables are slightly brown.

 Add the vegetables to the pot with beans and stir.
-Also, stir in the minced garlic, cayenne pepper, black pepper, garlic powder, onion power, seasoning salt and liquid smoke.
+Also, stir in the minced garlic, cayenne pepper, black pepper, garlic powder, onion powder and seasoning salt.